open-csd/.github/profile/README.md

-# OpenCSD
+# CSDisseminate

-[OpenCSD](https://www.open-csd.com/) is a volunteer collective of researchers, clinicians, students, and educators in Communication Sciences and Disorders (CSD) aspiring to educate others and foster the use of open science practices within our field.
+[OpenCSD](https://www.csdisseminate.com/) is a volunteer collective of researchers, clinicians, students, and educators in Communication Sciences and Disorders (CSD) aspiring to educate others and foster the use of open science practices within our field.

 ## GitHub